temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

     asyncio.run(main())
 ```

 When the Workflow process it steps, it will finally return the `data` variable.

-For this example, `data` is processed by a Pandas Data frame.
+For this example, `data` is processed by a [Pandas Data Frame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).

 The code is run in the `asyncio` event loop.